andrejonasson/dynamic-coattention-network-plus/README.md

 ``` sh
 $ python qa_data.py --glove_dim EMBEDDINGS_DIMENSIONS --glove_source SOURCE
 ```
-replacing `EMBEDDINGS_DIMENSIONS` by the word embedding size you want (100, 200, 300) and `SOURCE` by 'wiki' if using Wikipedia embeddings and 'crawl' if using common crawl embeddings (you may omit `--glove_dim` if you choose 'crawl'). `qa_data.py` will process the embeddings and create a 95-5 split of the training data where the 95% will be used as a training set and the rest is a development set.
+replacing `EMBEDDINGS_DIMENSIONS` by the word embedding size you want (100, 200, 300) and `SOURCE` by `wiki` if using Wikipedia embeddings and `crawl` if using common crawl embeddings (you may omit `--glove_dim` if you choose 'crawl'). `qa_data.py` will process the embeddings and create a 95-5 split of the training data where the 95% will be used as a training set and the rest is a development set.

 Once complete run (Additionally, you may need to comment out the line importing `cat.py` in `train.py`.)
 ```
 python train.py
 ```
 to train the network.
-During training checkpoints and logs will be placed under a timestamped folder in checkpoints folder.
+During training checkpoints and logs will be placed under a timestamped folder in tge `../checkpoints` folder.

 For Tensorboard, run
 ```
 tensorboard --logdir ../checkpoints
 ```
-The F1 on train/dev using a sample (~400 by default), gradient norm, learning rate and computational graph should be present among other metrics.
+The F1 on train/dev using a sample (~400 by default), gradient norm, learning rate and should be present among other metrics.
+The computational graph can also be viewed.

 ## Acknowledgements